 To actively support researchers/developers, the legal department assigns an intellectual property manager in each division.

 The intellectual property managers keep in contact with each other, and manage the variety of intellectual property matters that come up daily (filing/acquisition of rights, reduction of risk of infringement upon and infringement by other companies, etc.).
 They also educate employees at various levels on intellectual property and reward Daikin patent awardees.
-And to ensure strategic implementation of intellectual property activities, they form patent networks with researchers/developers and strengthen global intellectual property survey functions.
+To ensure strategic implementation of intellectual property activities, they strengthen patent networks with researchers/developers and global intellectual property survey functions.

 We will continue to strive to better manage our intellectual property rights by acquiring and using a greater number of patents and higher quality patents.